Xtendera/Xtendera/README.md

 ### This is me!

 Hi, I am a 13 yr old who learned coding by watching videos on Youtube.
 I started with HTML/Javascript, and now I know over 12 different languages!
 I am working for Deepshift Labs sometimes on their website.
 I work as an open-source developer by myself.
+I believe that students should have more freedom and should not be restricted as much as they are now.
+I activly advocate and work towards a future where students are allowed to explore the internet rather than get shielded from it.

 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=c-sharp&logoColor=white)
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)